 The 10-second takeaway

-For the quarter ended June 30 (Q2), Bristol-Myers Squibb met expectations on revenues and earnings per share.
+For the quarter ended June 30 (Q2), Bristol-Myers Squibb met expectations on revenues and met expectations on earnings per share.

-Compared to the prior-year quarter, revenue contracted significantly and GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue shrank.
+Non-GAAP earnings per share contracted.
+GAAP earnings per share dropped significantly.

-Bristol-Myers Squibb notched revenue of $4.44 billion.
-The 13 analysts polled by S&P Capital IQ predicted a top line of $4.43 billion on the same basis.
-GAAP reported sales were 18% lower than the prior-year quarter's $5.43 billion.
+Bristol-Myers Squibb chalked up revenue of $4.05 billion.
+The 14 analysts polled by S&P Capital IQ hoped for revenue of $4.05 billion on the same basis.
+GAAP reported sales were 8.9% lower than the prior-year quarter's $4.44 billion.